 Charging Plan

 This is where the “Smart” in Smart Charging actually happens.
 While the default mode is Solar, I have hard requirements for the next morning.
+I created a repeating plan for 100% State of Charge (SOC) by 06:30 AM. evcc’s algorithm then looks at:

-- Solar Forecast: Is there a burst of sun expected before the deadline?
+- Solar forecast: Is there a burst of sun expected before the deadline?

-- Dynamic Prices: When are the cheapest hours (or negative price windows) between now and 06:30 AM?
+- Dynamic prices: When are the cheapest hours (or negative price windows) between now and 06:30 AM?

-It then schedules charging sessions into those specific “cheapest” slots.
-It means that it can stop and start charging in between.
-If you prefer to charge a full bock, make sure to set it to continuous so it plans a full block rather than cheapest moments.
+It then schedules charging into those specific cheapest slots, which means it can stop and start in between.
+If you’d prefer one uninterrupted block, set it to continuous and evcc will plan a full charge window rather than spreading across the cheapest moments.
+If you have multiple vehicles, configure a separate plan per vehicle.

 Charging When Prices Are Low